Rytnix786/CSE470_Project/README.md

 - Patient access restricted to personal appointments, prescriptions, and health records
 - Doctor access limited to their own availability slots, appointments, and prescriptions
 - Admin access confined to verification requests without patient/doctor data exposure

+### Administrative Security

+- All administrative actions are protected by `ADMIN` role enforcement
+- Sensitive operations (doctor verification, suspension, profile updates) are audited
+- Password updates use secure hashing with bcrypt and cannot be reversed
+- Partial (PATCH-style) updates are used to prevent accidental data overwrites

 ### Notification Security
 The notification system implements robust security measures: